MicrosoftLearning/AI-900-AIFundamentals.pt-BR/Instructions/03-module-03.md

 ---
 lab:
-  title: 'Explorar a Pesquisa Visual Computacional'
+  title: Explorar a Pesquisa Visual Computacional
 ---

 # <a name="explore-computer-vision"></a>Explorar a Pesquisa Visual Computacional